bakerv/Data-Visualization-Matplotlib/README.md

 # Matplotlib-challenge
 This challenge uses the Matplotlib and Pandas libraries for Python to manipulate and visualize multiple data sets.
-The python script is written using jupyter notebooks to easily carry out sequantial operations, and visualize plots as they are being created.
+Jupyter notebooks is used to easily carry out sequantial operations, and visualize plots as they are being created.

 ![code_sample.png](https://github.com/bakerv/Matplotlib-challenge/blob/main/Images/code_sample.PNG)

 ## Data Set
 The Pymaceuticals datasets were utilized for this challenge.
-These emulate clinical trial data for oncology research.
+These emulate clinical trial data for early stage oncology research using mice.

-One data set contained characteristics for each mouse in the trial, including gender, weight, and drug regimen the mouse was participating in.
+One data set contained characteristics for each mouse in the trial.
+Information included gender, weight, and drug regimen the mouse was participating in.

 ![mouse_metadata_sample.png](https://github.com/bakerv/Matplotlib-challenge/blob/main/Images/mouse_metadata_sample.PNG)

-The second set contained study data measuring tumor volume and number of metastatic sites over a 45 day period.
+The second set contained study data measuring tumor volume, and number of metastatic sites, over a 45 day period.

 ![study_results_sample.png](https://github.com/bakerv/Matplotlib-challenge/blob/main/Images/study_results_sample.PNG)